 - The hemlock stem differs from the stem of other Umbelliferae plants in that it possesses some reddish or purple stains on its lower part.

-- The leaves are big and bright and finely divided.
+- The leaves are big, bright, and finely divided.

 - The flowers are white, grouped in unequal umbrellas with 10 to 20 radii each.

-- Its fruit is oval, about 3 mm in size, with an ochre-greenish color, and crossed by foldings.
+- Its fruit is oval, about 3 mm in size, ochre-greenish in color, and crossed by foldings.

 - The whole plant exudes a urine-like aroma, which is quite unpleasant.